Home > Biography > Guy

 Tillison and Manning also recorded the album "No More Travelling Chess" at this time, which consisted of a set of covers of material by Peter Hammill plus a couple of original pieces.
 This album was first released as a mail order cassette item (before an augumented and remastered version was eventually released by Cyclops Records in 2001 under the band name of Parallel or 90 Degrees).

-Tillison and Manning then formed the new band, Parallel or 90 Degrees with Sam Baine also on keyboards, but Guy was soon to leave to work abroad.
+Tillison and Manning then formally formed the new band, Parallel or 90 Degrees with Sam Baine also on keyboards, but Guy was soon to leave to work abroad.

 Guy has gone on to write, record and release his own albums, five on the Cyclops label and three more, “A Matter Of Life & Death (The Journal of Abel Mann)”, “One Small Step...” and “Anser's Tree”, for United States label ProgRock Records.